loris-verga/TheDualityOfSimilarity/_includes/intro.md

     <li><b>p &lt; 0.05</b></li>
   </ul>
   <p>
-    The correlation is statistically significant and stronger than for stylometric distance (10 times larger!), yet remains modest compared with shared authorship.
+    The correlation is statistically significant and stronger than for stylometric distance (10 times larger!), yet remains modest compared with shared authorship.  <br>
     Psychological distance therefore captures sentiment-relevant variation, but only partially.
   </p>
 </div>